 After you complete the upgrade, use the Apple Business Manager portal to access your data.
 You won’t have access to the Apple Deployment Programs website after you upgrade.

-Enroll in Apple Business Manager
+Enrol in Apple Business Manager

 Choose a domain for Managed Apple IDs